Bentley Speed Six

-The Bentley 6½ Litre and the high-performance Bentley Speed Six were rolling chassis in production from 1926 to 1930.
-The Speed Six, introduced in 1928, would become the most successful racing Bentley.
-Two Bentley Speed Sixes became known as the Blue Train Bentleys after their owner Woolf Barnato's involvement in the Blue Train Races of 1930.
+The Bentley 6½ Litre and the high-performance Bentley Speed Six were rolling chassis produced by Bentley from 1926 to 1930.
+The Speed Six, introduced in 1928, became the most successful racing Bentley.

+Two Bentley Speed Sixes chassis became known as the Blue Train Bentleys after their owner Woolf Barnato in March 1930 "raced" the French Blue Train which departed Cannes at 17:45 and, after a stop in Paris, was scheduled to arrive in Calais at 15:24 when Barnato already was in his club in London.

 Background

 By 1924 Bentley had been in business for five years.
-He decided to build a larger chassis than the 3 Litre, with a smoother, more powerful engine.
-The new chassis would be more suitable for the large, heavy limousine bodies that many of his customers were then putting on his sports car chassis.
+He decided to build a larger chassis than the 3 Litre, with a smoother, more powerful, engine.
+The new chassis would be more suitable for the large and heavy limousine bodies that many of his customers were then putting on his sports car chassis.
 The resulting car would be more refined and better suited for comfortable general motoring.

 Prototype race

-Bentley built a development mule with a 4¼ L straight-six engine derived from the 3 Litre's four cylinder engine.
+Bentley built a development mule with a 4¼-litre straight-six engine derived from the 3 Litre's four-cylinder engine.
 To disguise the car's origin, it had a large, wedge-shaped radiator and was registered as a "Sun".
-The chassis was given a large very light weight Weymann-type tourer body built by Freestone and Webb.
+The chassis was given a large very lightweight Weymann-type tourer body built by Freestone and Webb.

-W. O. Bentley combined one of his road tests of the Sun with a trip to see the 1924 French Grand Prix in Lyon.
+W. O. Bentley combined one of his road tests of the "Sun" with a trip to see the 1924 French Grand Prix in Lyon.
 On his return trip to the ferry at Dieppe, W. O. encountered another disguised car at a three-way junction.
 W. O. and the Rolls-Royce test driver recognized each other and began racing each other along the routes nationales.
 This street race continued until the Rolls-Royce driver's hat blew off and he had to stop to retrieve it.
 The Sun's tyres were heavily worn when W.O. got to the ferry at Dieppe.